Raezroth/Linux-ARM-Gaming-Chroot/Docs/tips.md

 ### Adjusting audio
 Since the chroot container has a seperater audio server, you can use `alsamixergui` or `alsamixer` to adjust the audio level.

-Look for the DAC outputs
+Look for the DAC1 & DAC2 outputs

 ### Managing tasks.